14 Best B2B Cold Email Templates for Better Sales Engagement

 Hi [First Name],

-I noticed that [Prospect’s Company Name] is a leader in [industry], and I wanted to share an opportunity to simplify your sales operations.
+I noticed that [Prospect’s Company] is a leader in [industry], and I wanted to share an opportunity to simplify your sales operations.

 Did you know companies like [Client Name] have improved lead conversion rates by 30% with our solution?